AO554/ThinkPad-T440-OpenCore/README.md

 - SD Card Reader (At least for me) when a card is inserted will send you into a loop of Kernel Panics until removed.
 - Kernel Panic into an Instant Reboot when attempting sleep, restart or Shutdown while External Display connected on one of the Docking Station Video Ports (DisplayPort, DVI, VGA)
 - No DisplayPort Audio when using the Docking Station DisplayPort
+- Handoff Somewhat works, WiFi Password Sharing and Hotspots with iPhone's don't seem to function.

 # Keyboard Functions - Optional
 I've just started using a tool by the name of [ThinkpadAssistant](https://github.com/MSzturc/ThinkpadAssistant) which will work perfectly with this configuration, I have confirmed myself that the ``T440p`` Sample works with this, and feel like that while this isn't in my configuration it will be handy for you to have.